top of page

-Ayahuasca Retreat
+Ayahuasca ceremony

-Ayahuasca is a gateway to other plant spirits.
+The Ayahuasca ceremony is a gateway to other plant spirits.
 It cleans you up and makes you more receptive.
 Ayahuasca is the "washing machine" for your body and spirit.
 It takes you apart and puts you back together in a different order.
 There are many ways to face your fears but not all of them result in healing.
 Ayahuasca is perhaps the best way to do it in a healing context.
 It helps you find the courage to face your fears and move past them, which is valuable training for life.

-This difficult but rewarding process can result in deep physical, emotional and spiritual healing.
-She can open you up to an undeniable spiritual world, which can help you to unplug from the technological and digital reality that is claiming your time more and more.
-If your time is the one thing you truly own, then protecting and using it wisely becomes a priority.
-Ayahuasca is like the German Autobahn where people drive well above the normal speed limit.
-And, as in Germany, “accidents’’ do happen, so it is in your best interest to get on the Ayahuasca “superhighway” with the best “driver” you can find.
-Our drivers are local curanderos (healers) and carriers of ancient shamanic traditions, whom we fully trust to work with Ayahuasca.
-We highly recommend that you end your medicinal journey with Huachuma if you had Ayahuasca elsewhere in Peru.
+We highly recommend that you end your medicinal journey with Huachuma if you have Ayahuasca elsewhere in Peru.
 Huachuma is a grounding medicine and a bridge to your normal, daily life.
 It's a necessary link between Ayahuasca and the modern world.
-Often happens, when people go home and are unable to integrate their Ayahuasca experience, which can result in confusion.
+Often happens, when people go home and are unable to integrate their Ayahuasca experience, which can confuse.
 Huachuma, when properly done, can help you to get grounded and ensure a smoother return to your daily life.
 Huachuma can also help you to understand and integrate your Ayahuasca experience.
 Ayahuasca and Huachuma are the Yin and Yang of South America.
 It’s an alchemical and divine union that has persisted throughout millennia.
 Grandparents don’t compete with one another, they simply live, love, and share their wisdom with their children and grandchildren.
 This is how it has been done since ancient times, and this cycle is still alive today.
-Please

-read the article by Sergey Baranov titled: Ayahuasca: Reigniting the Fire Within
+Please read the article by Sergey Baranov titled: Ayahuasca: Reigniting the Fire Within

 Please contact for details.